HeyM1ke/Assist/README.md

 ## Features
   * Dashboard
-    - A Overview of your account and everything going on with Valorant.
+    - An Overview of your account and everything going on with Valorant.
   * Account Switcher
     - Allows you to add up to 5 accounts to assist, allowing you to hotswap between accounts and launch Valorant without having to login everytime.
   * Progression